Uganda Trip 2019

 Dates & Activities

 This year’s trip will be especially unique.
-Taking place in the “Pearl of Africa,” Uganda, we will be working alongside one of the worlds most culturally rich yet extremely endangered communities, the Batwa (inappropriately refered to as the pygmies).
-The 12 day mid August trip will depart from New York City.
+Taking place in the “Pearl of Africa,” Uganda, we will be working alongside one of the worlds most culturally rich yet extremely endangered communities, the Batwa (inappropriately referred to as the pygmies).
+The 10 days mid-June trip will depart from New York City.
 It will present a perfect opportunity to get your hands dirty in DIG’s newest gardens while also including an equally rare opportunity to trek the endangered mountain gorillas.

 DIG will organize all the necessary logistics, including airport transfers, gorilla trekking permits, community facilitation, and more.